Best Hikes in Glacier National Park

 • Sometimes the best hikes are off season

 • 1.
 The Highline Trail– I prefer to hike from Logan Pass down to the Loop.
-It’s about a 12 mile hike.
+It’s about a 12-mile hike.
 Full sun exposure.
 Total elevation gain of 1950 feet.
 Lots of steep exposures- especially the first quarter of a mile along the ledge.
 If you do not like heights, maybe take a minute to think about this hike.
-We like to stop and picnic on the overlooks about 3-4 miles out.
-Stop at Granite Park Chalet and use the pit toilet for a little break.
-(It is rustic) – Take at least 3 times as much water as your think you’ll need, sunscreen and a wide brim hat.
+Stop at Granite Park Chalet and use the pit toilet for a little break (It is rustic).
+Take at least 3 times as much water as you think you’ll need, sunscreen, and a wide-brimmed hat.
 There is no shade on most of the hike.
-No dogs are allowed.
-Expect to see mountain goats, marmots, chipmunks, big horn sheep, deer and the occasional grizzly.
-The last three miles are a slog.
-Park early at Logan Pass to catch the sunrise, hike down to the Loop, (thank the good Lord for that amazing bathroom) grab the shuttle at the Loop back up to your vehicle and zip back up to pick up your vehicle.
-Chances are you can grab a ride with someone who will want your parking spot at The Pass.

-• Pro- Tip– Gatorade, Gatorade, water, water and more water.
+• Pro- Tip– Gatorade, Gatorade, water, water, and more water.

 a view of the avalanche lake hike